Beast Cops

-Beast Cops (野獸刑警) is a 1998 Hong Kong action film directed by Gordon Chan (who produced with John Ching, and writer with Chan Hing-ka) and Dante Lam.
+Beast Cops (野獸刑警) is a 1998 Hong Kong action film directed by Gordon Chan and Dante Lam, produced by Chan and John Chong, and written by Chan and Chan Hing-ka.
 The film stars Michael Wong and Anthony Wong.
 The film was released on 9 April 1998.

 Plot

 Tung (Anthony Wong) is a street cop in Hong Kong who is friends with a triad dai lo named Fai (Roy Cheung).
 Fai hires a hitman to murder a business rival; the hit goes wrong and Fai, implicated in the incident, goes on the run.
 This leaves Tung in the put upon position to look after Fai's affairs.

 Soon, however, Tung's squad is assigned a new Commanding Officer in the form of Lieutenant Michael Cheung (Michael Wong), a no-nonsense, tough cop who was transferred for having punched out his own previous Commanding Officer.
 In an attempt to keep tabs on Cheung and similarly introduce him to their precinct Tung takes Cheung to the disco owned by Fai.
 There, Cheung meets a madam named Yoyo (whose name in dubbed version is sometimes given as Yo-Yo Ma), who is also Fai's moll.
 Angry and upset that Fai left on such short notice without her, Yoyo accepts Cheung's overture and the two soon find themselves genuinely in love.

 In the meantime Fai's eager underling, Push-pin, moves himself into Fai's role and attempts to force Yoyo to peddle customers drugs through her escorts.
 Yoyo refuses, an action which results in Push-Pin slapping her across the face.
 Cheung finds out and takes revenge by inspecting Push-Pin's establishments every night.

 As Cheung and Yoyo's relationship turns serious, Tung finds his own relationship with a married woman turning sour.
 She routinely asks him for money [note: seems she is paying him for sex], which leaves him constantly broke.
 When Push-pin realises slapping Yoyo has resulted in Cheung becoming an enemy, Push-pin hands Tung a handful of money, "as a gift."
 Actually, this act is a bribe, and when Cheung is later attacked by a group of Push-pin's men and Tung, having made the connection, attempts to bring Push-pin in, Push-pin reminds Tung of the money he had given him.
 Tung finds himself powerless to arrest Push-pin without exposing himself as having been bribed.